ubelhj/BakkesModWiki/pages/plugintutorial/getting_started.md

 4. Download the plugin template as instructed in it's README.
 This makes things much easier to work with and automatically handles include paths for your plugin.
 Martinn is a wizard
 [https://github.com/Martinii89/BakkesmodPluginTemplate](https://github.com/Martinii89/BakkesmodPluginTemplate)
 5. Open Visual Studio and create a new project.
 You should see BakkesModPlugin as a template type.
 6. Start coding!
 When you build, your plugin will automatically be moved into your plugins folder, and it will load in Rocket League.
-If you're having trouble understanding how to start the code, try looking at #starter-plugin-tutorial and #code-snippets-index for some examples on how Bakkesmod SDK is used
+If you're having trouble understanding how to start the code, try looking at [Starting A Plugin](starting_a_plugin.html) and #code-snippets-index for some examples on how Bakkesmod SDK is used
-7. RULES THAT SHOULD ALWAYS BE FOLLOWED WHEN PROGRAMMING FOR BAKKESMOD
-    * Null check everything: if (wrapperImUsing.IsNull()) { return; }
-    *  Do not store wrappers.
-Retrieve them when you need them (exception is the gameWrapper and cvarManager which is already handled by the base plugin class!)
-8. Still having trouble?
-Use #programming-help and give as many details you can about any issues you encounter

-    It's much easier for others to help if you give a small reproducible code sample.

-    This will a) help you diagnose the problem easier when making the reproducible sample and 2) make other devs lives a lot easier